robmoore-i/JsonRestApi/README.md

 ```
 // backend.q

-\l jsonrestapi.q
+\l ../jsonrestapi.q

 .get.serve["/";
-  {[req]
+  .res.ok {[req]
     raze "Hello there, my favourite browser:  ", raze req[`headers;`$"User-Agent"]}]

 .get.serve["/hello";
-  {[req]
+  .res.ok {[req]
     "hello"}]

 .get.serve["/json";
-  {[req]
+  .res.ok {[req]
     `a`b`c!1 2 3}]

 .post.serve["/goodbye";
-  {[req]
+  .res.ok {[req]
     raze "Goodbye now ",raze req[`body;`name]}]

+.get.serve["/cookie";
+  .res.okWithAuthCookie["s355IonT0k3n";] {[req]
+    "Check your cookies!"}]

 .jra.listen 8000
 ```

-This file is easy to test in postman.
-(Note: To send JSON in postman, use the "raw" option in the "body" tab of your request).
+See test.py within the test/ directory for the behaviour of this server. in order to run the tests, you will need to have the QHOME environment variable set.
+You'll also need a couple of python libraries (requests, assertpy).

 ## Structures

-I construct slightly nicer structures from the interface provided automatically by .z.ph and .z.pp.
+I construct nicer structures from the interface provided automatically by `.z.ph` and `.z.pp`.

-Endpoint functions take in a request of the appropriate method, and should return any q structure.
+Endpoint functions take in a request of the appropriate method (either GET or POST), and should return any q structure.
 This structure will be serialized into JSON and returned to the sender.

+The wrappers `.res.ok` and `.res.okWithAuthCookie` wrap the server's functions so that their return value (any q structure) is wrapped with a HTTP header, setting content-type to application/json and serializing the resultant q object into JSON using `.j.j`.
+This is then sent back to the sender.

 ### Get request